QAFerenc/WebshopGUITest_JavaScript-Cucumber/README.md

 # demoblaze_web_test
-This task is part of an interviewing process
+This test task is part of an interviewing process

 Environment :